TigreGotico/ovos-xfce-app-indicator/README.md

 * Use the tray menu to control OpenVoiceOS or send text commands.
 * Press **Quit** in the menu or `Ctrl+C` in the terminal to exit.

----

-## License

-MIT License © Your Name